Updated August 2026 · Verified against Indigenous Services Canada guidelines

 Why do applications fail?

-Common rejections include projects that are local-only (not regional/national), lack measurable outcomes, or are submitted after the October 31 deadline.
+Common rejections include projects that are local-only (not regional/national), lack measurable outcomes, missing the mandatory pitch by October 17, or submitting the application after the October 31 deadline.

 Do I need to pay upfront?